zalando/skipper/docs/kubernetes/routegroups.md

 - [Traffic predicate](../../reference/predicates/#traffic)

-## Migration from Ingress to RouteGroups
+## Mapping from Ingress to RouteGroups

 RouteGroups are one-way compatible with Ingress, meaning that every Ingress specification can be expressed in the RouteGroup format, as well.
 In the following, we describe the mapping from Ingress fields to RouteGroup